 Image Credit: LuxDeco.com

-But lighting a patio area idea alone won’t suffice because it can leave the rest of the garden feeling a bit unloved and disconnected.
+But lighting a patio area alone won’t suffice since it can leave the rest of the garden feeling a bit unloved and disconnected.
 So, spread the lighting throughout your outdoors with garden wall lights by any entryways and low-level lights along walkways or areas of dense planting so your entire outdoors is illuminated.

-Image Credit: Sims Hilditch
+Image Credit: Atmosphera

 Create another section in the garden to where you can retire post-meal that’s all about soft, relaxed outdoor seating and garden cushions aplenty.
 Mark this out as the part of the garden where after-dinner cocktails commence.

-Another idea for your garden on the subject of comfort, is to add an outdoor rug to the mix.
-There are varieties that are specifically for outdoor environments with UV resistant properties and waterproof coatings added to the fibres, or choose an indoor-outdoor design.
+Another idea for your garden, on the subject of comfort, is to add an outdoor rug to the mix.
+There are varieties that are specifically for outdoor environments with UV-resistant properties and waterproof coatings added to the fibres, or choose an indoor-outdoor design.

 And the final piece of patio inspiration comes down to adding shelter over your garden dining table.
-That could take the form of a fully structured roof if you aren’t afraid of some building work, or a wooden slatted pergola that provides partial cover – entice climbing vines like wisteria to grow up and around it though and the vegetation will create a canopy.
+That could take the form of a fully structured roof if you aren’t afraid of some building work, or a wooden slatted pergola that provides partial cover; entice climbing vines like wisteria to grow up and around it and the vegetation will create a canopy.